NITI Aayog

 Key Reports and Publications

-NITI Aayog has produced influential reports and strategy documents across sectors.
-The India Energy Security Scenarios (IESS) 2047 models India's energy future under different scenarios — this informed the National Solar Mission targets and electric vehicle policy.
-The Multidimensional Poverty Index (MPI, first released 2021, using NFHS-5 data) showed that about 13.5 crore Indians escaped multidimensional poverty between 2015-16 and 2019-21.
-The National Monetisation Pipeline (NMP, 2021) identified brownfield central government assets worth Rs 6 lakh crore for monetization over four years — covering roads, railways, airports, warehousing, gas pipelines, power transmission, and telecom towers.
-NITI Aayog's Electric Vehicle (EV) policy framework recommended FAME subsidies, charging infrastructure development, and state-level EV policies.
-The Agriculture Transformation Report proposed APMC reforms, contract farming, and technology adoption.
-Reports on Artificial Intelligence (AI for All strategy), blockchain technology for governance, and sustainable urbanization (reforms agenda for urban India) have informed sectoral policy.
-The annual SDG India Index report has become the benchmark for state-level SDG monitoring in India.
-Annual reports on Aspirational Districts provide district-level performance data.
-NITI Aayog also publishes thematic monographs — on health system reform, education quality, fiscal federalism, and digital economy.
-While these publications are advisory, they have meaningfully shaped government policy discourse and public debate.
+NITI Aayog has produced influential reports.
+India Energy Security Scenarios (IESS) 2047 informed the National Solar Mission and EV policy.
+The Multidimensional Poverty Index (2021, NFHS-5 data) showed 13.5 crore Indians escaped multidimensional poverty between 2015-16 and 2019-21.
+National Monetisation Pipeline (2021) identified Rs 6 lakh crore in brownfield assets for monetization — roads, railways, airports, gas pipelines, telecom towers.
+EV policy framework recommended FAME subsidies and charging infrastructure.
+Agriculture Transformation Report proposed APMC reforms and contract farming.
+Reports on AI (AI for All strategy), blockchain for governance, and sustainable urbanization have shaped policy.
+The annual SDG India Index has become the state-level SDG monitoring benchmark.

 NITI Aayog — International Parallels and Global Recognition

-NITI Aayog's model has parallels in other countries.
-South Korea's National Economic Advisory Council, Japan's Council on Economic and Fiscal Policy, and the US Council of Economic Advisers serve similar think-tank and advisory functions.
-However, most international equivalents do not have NITI Aayog's specific mandate of promoting federalism — this is unique to India's multi-level governance context.
-The Aspirational Districts Programme has received international recognition from the UNDP, World Bank, and other multilateral agencies as a model for targeted sub-national governance.
-The India Stack model (which NITI Aayog has promoted and helped scale) — comprising Aadhaar, UPI, DigiLocker, and eSign — has been studied and partially replicated by several developing countries.
-NITI Aayog has signed MOUs with think tanks and development organizations worldwide, including the World Economic Forum, Gates Foundation, and Asian Development Bank.
-The SDG India Index has been recognized by the UN as one of the most comprehensive sub-national SDG monitoring frameworks globally.
-However, comparisons with the Planning Commission remain — critics note that China's National Development and Reform Commission (NDRC) and Japan's former Economic Planning Agency (which planned Japan's post-war economic miracle) had directive powers that NITI Aayog lacks, limiting its ability to drive transformational change in a large, diverse economy like India's.
+Parallels exist in South Korea (National Economic Advisory Council), Japan (Council on Economic and Fiscal Policy), and the US (Council of Economic Advisers).
+However, most equivalents lack NITI Aayog's specific federalism mandate — unique to India's multi-level governance.
+The Aspirational Districts Programme received recognition from UNDP, World Bank, and other agencies.
+The India Stack model (Aadhaar, UPI, DigiLocker) promoted by NITI Aayog has been studied by developing countries.
+The SDG India Index is recognized by the UN as one of the most comprehensive sub-national SDG frameworks globally.
+Critics note that China's NDRC and Japan's former Economic Planning Agency had directive powers that NITI Aayog lacks.

 Role in Privatization and Disinvestment Policy